coveo/coveo.analytics.js/README.md

 ### Choosing the type of storage for page view events

-There are 3 available storage you can use to store view events client side.
+There are 3 available storage types you can use to store view events client side.

 - Cookie storage, which supports top level domain storage.
 This means that events from a.foo.com will be available from b.foo.com.
-    Cookies have the limitation of not being able to store a lot of data, especially if your page view that are stored are long.
+    Cookies have the limitation of not being able to store a lot of data, especially if your stored page views are long.

-- Local storage, which allows to store much more information client side, but has the drawback of not being able to acess data across multiple top level domain.
+- Local storage, which allows to store much more information client side, but has the drawback of not being able to access data across multiple top level domains.

 - Session storage, which has roughly the same limitation and capability as Local storage, except that it is cleared when the web browser tab is closed.

-By default, the local storage option will automatically be chosen as the default storage, unless specified manually.
+By default, the local storage option will automatically be chosen as the default storage, unless manually specified.

 ### Contributing